 When multiple people watch YouTube on a connected TV (CTV) device together and view an ad at the same time, it could lead to more impressions and reach for your campaign.
 Discover what makes YouTube CTV unique

 Panels show that multiple people are watching YouTube together on TV screens, a consumer behavior characteristic of linear television viewership as well.
-Google measures co-viewing on TV screens using real-time and census-level surveys served in over 100 countries and 70 languages worldwide.
-Statistical methods are used to eliminate response bias and to make sure that the results accurately represent YouTube’s viewers.
+Google measures co-viewing on TV Screens using a combination of Google's connect TV panel data and real-time, census-level surveys to assess co-viewing behavior across 100+ countries via 70+ languages worldwide.
+Statistical methods are used to eliminate bias and to make sure that the results accurately represent YouTube’s viewers.
 Google uses this information within a dynamic reach model to measure and predict co-viewing based on different factors such as the day-of-week, time-of-day, country, and user demographics.